Strobesstrobes

 What is the vulnerability assessment half?

-The vulnerability assessment is the breadth-first part: an automated, wide-coverage scan that identifies and catalogs known vulnerabilities and misconfigurations across your systems.
-Tools like Nessus, Qualys, OpenVAS, and Nuclei check software versions and settings against databases of known CVEs and produce a prioritized inventory.
+The vulnerability assessment is the breadth-first part: an automated, wide-coverage scan that identifies and catalogs known vulnerabilities and misconfigurations.
+Tools like Nessus, Qualys, OpenVAS, and Nuclei check versions and settings against CVE databases and produce a prioritized inventory in hours.
+The raw output is high volume and needs triage before anyone acts:

 What is the penetration testing half?